 On both master and release branches the git tags shall identify the different published versions.
 The tag format shall be vA.B.C, where A, B and C identify the publication version.

 On the drafting branches, the tags indicate the different drafts available.
+The format of the tags on drafting branches shall be A.B.C.D.E.F, indicating the six digits of the version number for NFV-TST 010 drafts.

+Labels

+FFs.

+Graphical view

 Figure 1 depicts the development and relationship of branches, with time flowing bottom-up.
 Yellow dots indicate the different commits and red dots indicate Merge Requests.
 On the right side, the high level view including the evolution of the master branch over different releases.

 Figure 1